Causes of back pain in the workplace –

-Over the past year the pandemic has had a significant impact on all our lives.
-Ireland has one of the highest rates of working from home in the EU.
-This change to working from home also meant many employees are sitting for longer periods of time.
+Covid19 has had a significant impact on all our lives.
+Ireland had one of the highest rates of working from home in the EU.
+One of the lasting results from the pandemic is that many people have remained working from home as more businesses and companies realise it has it’s benefits.
+Howeer this change to working from home also meant many employees are sitting for longer periods of time.
 This continuous sitting for long periods means they tend to end up slumping and sinking into their lower back which in turn causes tightening of the hamstrings and shortening the hip flexors.

 This increase in sitting and stressing our muscles has caused a significant number of people to suffer from tight hips and shoulders, which leads to back pain and discomfort.

-Yoga courses are provided as private online yoga classes for employees.
+A bespoke yoga course can be provided tailored to your employees needs.
 The offer is flexible as organisations can choose how many classes you wish to offer your employees.

 Timings: classes can be organised for early morning, lunchtime or evening after 8pm.